Are you an international student looking to launch a business in the UK after you graduate?

 The Start-up Visa is aimed at recent graduates and alumni who have successfully completed a UK degree programme and want to develop their ideas and entrepreneurial skills by creating an innovative, viable and scalable business in the UK.

-The application process assesses the business idea and ensures that it meets the Home Office criteria, which are that it is a genuine and credible business that meets the entrepreneurial principles of innovation, viability and scalability as well as demonstrating why the business needs to be established in the UK and how the business will contribute to the UK economy.
+The application process assesses the business idea and ensures that it meets the Home Office criteria, that it is a genuine and credible business that meets the entrepreneurial principles of innovation, viability and scalability.
+The process also assesses how rigorous, realistic and achievable each business plan is and evaluates why the business needs to be established in the UK and how the business will contribute to the UK economy.

 Who Can Apply?